fusion5/x86-64-linux-cpu-trap-flag/README.md

 00000020: c348 89f0  .H..
 ```

-on the first line are the four 0x90 (NOP) instructions to be executed.
+...on the first line are the four 0x90 (NOP) instructions to be executed.
-On the next line, one of the four has been executed and there are now only
+On the next line, one of the four was consumed and there are now only
-three 0x90 NOPs to be executed followed by an E8 instruction, which is the call
+three 0x90 NOPs to be executed followed by an 0xE8 instruction (which is the call
-to `stop_trace`, and so on.
+to `stop_trace`), and so on.

 Each line is a looking glass to the next four instructions
 to be executed.
-Using a disassembly function, these could be converted into readable
+These could be converted into readable
-assembly code.
+assembly code by means of a disassembly function.

 ## Debugging

-Of particular use in debugging has been _strace_.
-Because the functionality is based
+The _strace_ tool has been particularly helpful for debugging.

-on system calls and they are called from assembly, it's easy to make mistakes.
+Since functionality is based on system calls, and since they are called from
+assembly (in the assembly-only program), in which it's easy to make mistakes,
-To check the system calls that are performed and their parameters, one can run:
+I had to verify the system calls that are performed and their parameters.
+To
+do so, one can run:

     > make demo_asm.strace